mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-service-accounts.md

 ## Service Account authentication

-In order to authenticate to the Console, a Service Account needs to contact the `/api/m2m/oauth/token` endpoint, providing the correct authentication information based on the chosen authentication method.
+In order to authenticate to the Console, a service account needs to contact the `/api/m2m/oauth/token` endpoint, providing the correct authentication information based on the chosen authentication method.

 :::note
 The access token you obtain in this process has an expiration date, after which you will necessarily need to contact the endpoint again to get a new one.
 :::

-Here is an example of cURL request for Service Account authentication with the `client_secret_basic` method:
+Here is an example of cURL request for service account authentication with the `client_secret_basic` method:

 ```shell
 curl --location \